Why Do Teens Smoke: The Rise of Vaping

 The most important thing you can do is talk to your child about vaping.
 Discuss the recent news stories with them so they know what’s happening and explain that these health threats are real.
 It can be easy to forget, but peer pressure still exists — the things kids are pressured into just change with every generation.
 Right now, it’s vaping.
 Making sure that your child knows the risks puts them in a better position to resist the temptation.

 Growing up has always been a journey, but today’s generation has to deal with technology we couldn’t even dream of when we were kids.
-If you need advice or support, join our community of over 37,000 parents who are going through similar situations in Parenting in a Tech World.
+If you need advice or support in figuring out why your teen smokes or vapes, join our community of over 37,000 parents who are going through similar situations in Parenting in a Tech World.

 You can also try Bark free for one week.
 Bark monitors texts, chat, email, YouTube, and 24+ social media platforms to help detect signs of issues that you might need to know about — including drugs and alcohol.
 In addition to vaping and other substances, our award-winning service monitors for potential issues like cyberbullying, adult content, self-harm, suicidal ideation, and more.